chenqing/BashFAQ/BashFAQ-001.md

       printf '%s\n' "$line"
     done 9< "$file"

-    # Note that read -u is not portable, and pretty much useless when you can use simple redirections instead:
+    # Note that read -u is not portable(可移植), and pretty much useless when you can use simple redirections instead:
     while read -r line <&9; do
       cat > ignoredfile
       printf '%s\n' "$line"